-Each individual has different needs, experiences and lifestyles, and for this reason drug rehab has made an acclimation to accommodate each kind of individual.
-Gender specific drug rehab is designed specifically to address the social, psychological, and physical needs of certain genders.
+Each individual has different needs, experiences, and lifestyles, and for this reason, drug rehab has made an acclimation to accommodate each kind of individual.
+Gender-specific programming is designed specifically to address the social, psychological, and physical needs of certain genders.
 This kind of drug rehab is especially good for women and men who have experienced traumatic events with the opposite gender and may find it harder to open up in front of other members of that gender.
 Find out why this is so important and if it’s right for you.

-Gender specific drug rehab has an invaluable feature in the fact that individuals are surrounded by members of their own gender who can identify with them on more subjects than just addiction.
-For gender specific drug rehab, women are healing with other women and men are healing with other men, creating what may turn out to be a stronger bond in group counseling, allowing each individual to open up more about weaknesses, traumatic events, and their own personal recovery.
+Gender-specific drug rehab has an invaluable feature in the fact that individuals are surrounded by members of their own gender who can identify with them on more subjects than just addiction.
+For gender-specific drug rehab, women are healing with other women, and men are dealing with other men, creating what may turn out to be a stronger bond in group counseling, allowing each individual to open up more about weaknesses, traumatic events, and their own personal recovery.

-Addiction does enough damage to the human psyche, and it is the goal of drug rehab to make the environment as safe and comfortable for each person so they may feel more free to open up and confront their demons.
+Addiction does enough damage to the human psyche, and it is the goal of addiction rehab to make the environment safe and comfortable for each person so they may feel freer to open up and confront their demons.

-While gender specific drug rehab can be the best thing in the world for many people, it is not for everyone.
-Some men feel uncomfortable completely surrounded by men and some women are not put at more ease by nothing but women around them.
-Again, it is important to understand the person and the addiction before making a decision such as gender specific drug rehab.
-The idea of drug rehab is to be relaxed, comfortable and safe.
-Depending on an individual’s beliefs and experiences, that relaxation, comfort, and safety may or may not be best accomplished in a gender specific setting for drug rehab.
+While gender-specific drug rehab programming can be the best thing in the world for many people, it is not for everyone.
+Some men feel uncomfortable completely surrounded by men and some women are not put at more ease by anything but women around them.
+Again, it is important to understand the person and the addiction before making a decision such as gender-specific drug rehab.
+The idea of Gender-specific programming is to be relaxed, comfortable, and safe.
+Depending on an individual’s beliefs and experiences, that relaxation, comfort, and safety may or may not be best accomplished in a gender-specific setting for drug rehab.